 - The remake of A Nightmare on Elm Street (2010) has the human-Krueger do this for a while as angry parents pursue him through an abandoned factory complex.

 - The Adventures of Buckaroo Banzai Across the 8th Dimension.
 While being pursued by a Red Lectroid driving a truck, Buckaroo runs straight ahead down the road, where he would have inevitably been run down if a Blue Blaze Irregular helicopter hadn't arrived to rescue him.

 - An unusual vertical example from Jurassic Park: When Alan is rescuing Tim from the park jeep caught up a tree, and the jeep starts to break through the branches above them and fall, how do they escape?
 By rapidly climbing down the tree.
 Not, say, around to the opposite side of the tree trunk where the vehicle is not falling from.

 - Countess Lisl from For Your Eyes Only is killed when she tries to run away from a car in a straight line.

 - Parodied in Austin Powers: International Man of Mystery.
 As the protagonists escape on a very slow Road Roller, a lone security guard screams in terror as the roller approaches and proceeds to scream "STOOOOOP!!" multiple times as it approaches, making no attempt to move to the left or right until finally being run over.
-As he's about 50 feet in front of it (as shown above) when he starts, this takes more than a few seconds.
+As he's about 50 feet in front of it when he starts, this takes more than a few seconds.

 - In Daylight, Sylvester Stallone runs straight away from a metal tank that's rolling toward him through waist-deep water.
 Initially it's this trope, but when the terrified woman who's helping him freezes in the tank's path, he has to keep going straight to intercept her and drag her sideways to safety.